akuzko/re-use-form/README.md

 ### Note on Validation-less Forms

-Before we go to validation section bellow, it should be mentioned that even forms without defined client-side validation can use `getError, `setErrors` and `setError` helpers returned by form hook.
+Before we go to validation section bellow, it should be mentioned that even forms without defined client-side validation can use `getError`, `setErrors` and `setError` helpers returned by form hook.
 With no client-side validation, you might still want to interact with the server when user works with form and should something go wrong, you might want to set server-side errors for